-(2) Every regulation so made under this Ordinance, shall be laid as soon as may be after it is made, before the Kerala Legislative Assembly, while it is session for a total period of fourteen days, which may be comprised in one session or in two successive sessions.

-80. Direction on inspection.-While conducting inspection etc., and before imposing fine, in accordance with the provisions of this Ordinance, the Local Public Health Authority may take into consideration whether any other authority empowered under any other law for the time being in force is also proceeding in the same matter, in which the Local Public Health Authority is proceeding and shall ensure that no contradictory decision is taken on the same matter.

-81. Power to remove difficulties.-(1) If any difficulty arises in giving effect to the provisions of this Ordinance, the Government may, by order as occasion may require, do anything not inconsistent with the provisions of this Ordinance, which appears them to be necessary for the purpose of removing the difficulty.

-(2) No order under sub-section (1) shall be made after the expiry of two years from the date of commencement of this Ordinance.

-(3) Every order made under sub-section (1) shall be laid before the Legislative Assembly within fourteen days after it is made if it is in session or at the commencement of the next session of the Legislative Assembly if it is not in session.

-82. Repeal and saving.-(1) The Madras Public Health Act, 1939 (Madras Act III of 1939) existing in force in the Malabar District referred to in sub-section (2) of the States Reorganisation Act, 1956 (Central Act 37 of 1956), shall cease to operate in the said area and The Travancore-Cochin Public Health Act, 1955, (XVI of 1955) is hereby repealed.

-(2) Notwithstanding such cessation of operation or repeal, any notification issued or rules made under such Acts, in so far as it is not inconsistent with the provisions of this Ordinance, shall continue to be in force unless and until it is repealed by any notification issued or rules made, as the case may be, under this Ordinance.
+- (2) Every regulation so made under this Ordinance, shall be laid as soon as may be after it is made, before the Kerala Legislative Assembly, while it is session for a total period of fourteen days, which may be comprised in one session or in two successive sessions. - 80.
+Direction on inspection.-While conducting inspection and before imposing fine, in accordance with the provisions of this Ordinance, the Local Public Health Authority may take into consideration whether any other authority empowered under any other law for the time being in force is also proceeding in the same matter, in which the Local Public Health Authority is proceeding and shall ensure that no contradictory decision is taken on the same matter. - 81.
+Power to remove difficulties.-(1) If any difficulty arises in giving effect to the provisions of this Ordinance, the Government may, by order as occasion may require, do anything not inconsistent with the provisions of this Ordinance, which appears them to be necessary for the purpose of removing the difficulty. - (2) No order under sub-section (1) shall be made after the expiry of two years from the date of commencement of this Ordinance. - (3) Every order made under sub-section (1) shall be laid before the Legislative Assembly within fourteen days after it is made if it is in session or at the commencement of the next session of the Legislative Assembly, if it is not in session. - 82.
+Repeal and saving.-(1) The Madras Public Health Act, 1939 (Madras Act III of 1939) existing in force in the Malabar District referred to in sub-section (2) of the State Reorganisation Act, 1956 (Act No. 37 of 1956), shall cease to operate in the said area and the Travancore-Cochin Public Health Act, 1955, (XVI of 1955) and the Kerala Public Health Ordinance, 2021 (63 of 2021) are hereby repealed. - (2) Notwithstanding such cessation of operation or repeal, any notification issued or rules made or anything done or any action taken under such Acts or Ordinance in so far as it is not inconsistent with the provisions of this Ordinance, shall continue to be in force unless and until it is repealed by any notification issued or rules made, as the case may be, under this Ordinance.